uh-joan/cortellis-mcp-server/README.md

      - `id` (string) - Drug Identifier
    - Returns: JSON response with financial data and commentary

+6. `get_company`
+   - Return the entire company record with all available fields for a given identifier
+   - Required Input:
+     - `id` (string) - Company Identifier
+   - Returns: JSON response with complete company record

+7. `search_companies`
+   - Search for companies in the Cortellis database
+   - Optional Inputs:
+     - `query` (string) - Raw search query
+     - `company_name` (string) - Company name to search for
+     - `hq_country` (string) - Company headquarters country
+     - `deals_count` (string) - Count for all distinct deals where company is principal/partner
+       - Format: '<20' for less than 20 deals
+       - Format: '20' or '>20' for greater than 20 deals (default behavior)
+     - `indications` (string) - Top 10 indication terms
+     - `actions` (string) - Top 10 target-based action terms
+     - `technologies` (string) - Top 10 technologies terms
+     - `company_size` (string) - The size of a company based on market capitalization in billions USD
+       - Format: '<2' for less than $2B
+       - Format: '2' or '>2' for greater than $2B (default behavior)
+     - `status` (string) - Highest status of linked drugs
+     - `offset` (number) - For pagination
+   - Returns: JSON response with company information

 ## Features

 - Direct access to Cortellis drug database